MysterDru/Node-Indeed-API/README.md

 ##Contribution

-Bug fixes and features are welcomed.
+I had a small use case when implementing this library.
+While it should work with out too many problems, there very well could be issues.
+As such, any and all bug fixes and features are welcomed and encouraged.

 ##License